justinmfischer/7blur/README.md

 7blur can be customized for many use cases entirely visual using Interface Builder.
 This promotes the MVC design pattern and increases productivity.

 ## Performance and Implementation Details

+7blur is efficient for static blurs and live or real time blur perform averagely.
+One of the intentions about opening this project up to the community is to improve this.
+Before making these improvements lets discuss how 7blur works.

+First (1) 7blur takes a snapshot using the new iOS 7 UIView (snapshotting) category ```Objective-C drawViewHierarchyInRect:rect````.
+Apple in WWDC 2013 (session 226) mentioned that this is the preferred method for graphical effects and performs very fast (86ms).
+Pending updates are discarded for performance and live snapshots.
+* Original - 320x568 (retina)

+Second (2) 7blur grabs the new snapshot image from the graphics context at x1 point scale and crops the background snapshot from the BLRView frame attributes.
+The sample project has a BLRView with the following dimensions 320x200.

+* Cropped - 320x200

+Third (3) the cropped snapshot is re-sized down by a scale factor of x4.
+* Re-sized - 80x50

+Forth (4) the scaled down image is applied the blur effect using Apple’s UIImage+LightEffects UIImage categories.
+While this is not the most efficient method of producing the blur effect it produces results similar to Apple’s Control and Notification Centers.
+This operation is improved using the smaller image size from the previous step.
+* Blur applied - 80x50

+Lastly (5) the blurred snapshot is assigned to the backgroundImage property of BLRView and the default contentmode will scale it backup and retain the aspect ratio.
+* Final - 320x568 (retina)

+### Threading

+The two most expensive operations include cropping and re-sizing the background image.
+Both of these tasks are off loaded to a background global queue.
+Once complete the UI changes are synchronized on the main run loop.
+Low level GCD dispatch timers are used in favor of NSTimer for live real time blur implementation.
+On iOS, NSTimer events are suppressed during certain cocoa touch events such as UIScrollView scrolling as an example.
+By using GCD dispatch timers live blur effects can be achieved even during such events.

+Apple’s live burs in the status bar, under keyboards and in other views on iOS 7 are smooth and efficient.
+While probably implemented in lower level private APIs and GPU level DSP image processing there is still room for 3rd party developers to improve projects like 7blur.
+Please fork and improve.

 ## History
 Initial release : _9/03/2013_